schemahero/schemahero-docs/content/docs/installing/kubectl.md

 The SchemaHero client-side component is a kubectl plugin:

-The current version of SchemaHero is v0.8.0-alpha.2 and can be downloaded from https://github.com/schemahero/schemahero/releases/tag/v0.8.0-alpha.2.
+The current version of SchemaHero is v{{< schemaheroVersion >}} and can be downloaded from https://github.com/schemahero/schemahero/releases/tag/v{{< schemaheroVersion >}}.
 To install, download the kubectl-schemahero package for your operating system / architecture (e.g. kubectl-schemahero_darwin_amd64.tar.gz).
 Extract this file and move the `kubectl-schemahero` binary to your path.

 ## Operator